What my symptoms were and the struggles I had getting health care

 The next day my family told me that it looked like I lost weight.
 I feel like most people are so used to seeing themselves a certain way.
-It can be hard to see the changes in their own bodies without other people pointing them out.
+It can be hard to see the changes in your own body without other people pointing them out.

-I had lost seven pounds and I never loose weight.
+I had lost seven pounds and I never lose weight.
 To say I was shocked would be an understatement.
 The weight loss confirmed to me that there was definitely something wrong.
-I started eating again, because I realized that not eating was not helping anything.
+I started eating again because I realized that not eating was not helping anything.

 But after Thanksgiving, for a two-week period, things got a lot worse and I was still loosing weight.
 My joints felt like they were on fire, my eyes hurt, I was nauseous, and I was having 15 to 20 bowel movements a day, with the worst occurring at night.